OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/dev-env/dev-env.md

 * version control - Git/GitHub is standard for OpenCDSS
 * dependency management - for third party components
-* documentation - MkDocs is being used for some OpenCDSS components and Word/PDF has traditionally been used
+* documentation - Markdown/MkDocs is being used for some OpenCDSS components and traditional Word/PDF is retained where Markdown/MkDocs has not been implemented
 * editing - text editor or Integrated Development Environment (IDE) tool
-* testing - varies but tools such as TSTool are used to automate tests, compare time series, etc.
+* testing - varies with additional automated testing being implemented
 * building (compiling, creating installer) - depends on language and IDE
-* distribution - packaging executable software in installers
+* distribution - packaging executable software in installers, zip files, etc.

 The development environment primarily depends on the programming language.
 A simple text editor can be used at a minimum;